lburzak/Journow/README.md

-# Journow
+# JourNow

 ## Building
-Building
 JDK 11 or newer is required to properly build the application.

-Complete build can be issued with:
+A complete build can be issued with:
 ```
 ./gradlew build
 ```